 After all, Excel is used by both regular consumers, businesses, government institutions, and millions of other folks all over the world.
-The best way to keep that information safe is to learn how to password protect an Excel file.
+Whether you are creating graphs, converting PDFs, or just inputting rows and rows of data, here are the best way to keep that information safe is to learn how to password protect an Excel file.

 Adding a password

 Step 1: In Excel, open the document you want to secure with a password.

 Step 3: Next, click the Protect Workbook button.
 From the drop-down menu, then select Encrypt with Password.

 Step 4: Excel will then prompt you to type in a password.
 Pick one that’s complicated and unique and note it down in your password manager.